brokenbot/sftp-promises/README.md

 * sftp.put(\<string>local\_path, <string>remote\_path) returns a promise with a boolean, true if successful
 * sftp.rm(\<string>location) returns a promise with a boolean, true if successful
 * sftp.mv(\<string>src, <string>dest) returns a promise with a boolean, true if successful

+# Planned Features
+* Streaming implementation for get and put
+* The option for persistent connections